cliosight/Docs/README.md

 Major components are:
 1. Multiselect input from another table
 2. Drop down menu with hardcoded values
-3. Rules based on the selection made in the drop down menu
+3. Rules based on the values selected from the drop down
 4. Sub form within the main form
 5. Multiple instances of aggregated values within the sub form